imevro/chatgpt_repl/README.md

 chatgpt_repl
 ```

 This will start a conversation with ChatGPT, where you can enter messages and receive responses.
+The chat logs are saved to the `logs` directory.

 ## License